 What questions to ask a Montessori school

-The two Montessori credentials most good Montessori schools will have are AMI (Association Montessori Internationale) and AMS (American Montessori Society).
-There are other Montessori teaching credentials, however AMI and AMS credentials ensure that the staff has had ample in-person training.
+There are other Montessori teaching credentials, however, AMI and AMS credentials ensure that the staff has had ample in-person training.

 Most Montessori school administrators are aware of the differences in education quality between AMS/AMI trained persons and those who went through training through IMC (International Montessori Council) or NAMC (North American Montessori Center).

 Also, are the guides credentialed for the age group they are working with?
-A Montessori guide credentialed for elementary aged children is best suited working with elementary aged children, and so on.
+A Montessori guide credentialed for elementary-aged children is best-suited to working with elementary-aged children, and so on.